submarinez/practice/README.md

 # practice
 math and programming practice

-# SKICombinator.hs
+## SKICombinator.hs
+A functional implementation of Haskell Curry and Moses Schönfinkel's SKI combinator calculus

+## SKITypeLevel.hs
-Functional implementation of Haskell Curry and Moses Schönfinkel's SKI combinator calculus
+A type-level implementation of Haskell Curry and Moses Schönfinkel's SKI combinator calculus